YousifMHelal/movie-vault/README.md

 👉 **Movie Details and Reviews:** Display detailed information about each movie, including synopsis, release date, and ratings.

+👉 **infinite scroll:** The infinite scroll feature allows the page to continuously load more movies as you scroll down.

 **Prerequisites**

 Make sure you have the following installed on your machine: